alanng10/Country/Docue/a.md

 Arca word has 1 meaning.

-The meaning is alpha all avail.
+The meaning is glob entire alpha.

 Arca word has 1 meaning.

-The meaning is alpha all has.
+The meaning is glob alpha park.

 Arca word has 1 meaning.

-The meaning is alpha all class.
+The meaning is entire alpha.

 Arca word has 1 meaning.

-The meaning is alpha all kind.
+The meaning is alpha park.

 Arca word has spell.
 The spell is:
-"A" for Alpha All.
+"A" for Alpha Park.
 "r" for radius total.
 "c" for class kind.
 "a" for any class.

-This Arca word is suit for glob all feel.
+This Arca word is suit for alpha park feel.

 Country has define done.